murielg/murielg.github.io/_posts/2017-06-01-react-examples-walkthrough.md

 ---
 layout: post
-title: "React Walkthrough"
+title: "Commenting React Examples"
 date: 2017-06-01
 ---

-A collection of commented examples to get started with ReactJS in ascending order of complexity.
+I have commented the a handful of examples from React's documentation.
+Should serve as a quick introduction for anyone getting started with ReactJS.

 ## A Simple Component